ehrenbrav/nestcamDIY/README.md

 - Be extremely careful that the polarity is correct.
 - Triple-check that the red wire on the battery leads to the `+` side of the battery connector on the HAT and the black wire leads to the `-` side.
 - If you want to be extra careful, check the polarity with a multimeter.
-- If you are using a larger battery than the one that comes with the UPS HAT, which is recommended for solar, use rubber bands to securely strap the Pi/HAT assembly to the battery itself.
+- If you are using a larger battery than the one that comes with the UPS HAT (such as the 10,000 mAh option), which is recommended for solar, use rubber bands to securely strap the Pi/HAT assembly to the battery itself.

 ### 1.4 Insert the SD Card and Power the Pi

 Insert the newly written SD card into the Pi.

-- If building a wired NestCamDIY, plug the Pi into a wall charger using the **PWR USB** connection.
+- Wired: If building a wired NestCamDIY, plug the Pi into a wall charger using the **PWR USB** connection.
-- If using solar or battery, plug the power cable into the **USB-C power connection** on the UPS HAT.
-- If you are using a UPS HAT, switch the unit on.
+- Solar/Battery: If using solar or battery, plug the power cable into the **USB-C power connection** on the UPS HAT and switch the unit on.

 ### 1.5 Connect to the Pi and Install the Software

 You should see a green LED light on the Pi light up and flicker a bit.
-Wait until it is steady green, then try to connect to the Pi using your computer.
+Wait until it is steady green, then try to connect to the Pi over wifi using your computer.
 It could take a few minutes for the Pi to boot up the first time.

-In a Linux terminal, run:
+If you need instructions for installing a terminal on your computer, check out these links, depending on your operating system:
+**TODO**

+Once your computer's terminal utility is working and you are connected to the same wifi network that the Pi is on, run:

 ```bash
 ssh <NAME-OF-YOUR-PI>